olinlibrary/loanbot/README.md

 We’ve been tracking bugs and new feature ideas on the GitHub issues page.

-### License

-MIT License

 #### Known bugs

 The return reminders are currently done using a threaded interval timer.
 There’s a current bug where the messages are sent twice instead of once, usually one second apart.
 We spent a lot of time looking at it and have been unable to figure out why.

-#### Credits and acknowledgement

-Code written by [Anne LoVerso](http://anneloverso.com) and Mimi Kome.
-Help from Oliver Steele, Jeff Goldenson, and Emily Ferrier.
-Thanks to the rest of the Hacking the Library class.

 ## Developer